Bankruptcy and Divorce

 Increasingly, married couples cannot afford to get divorced, even though both spouses want to.
 Our attorneys can explore whether bankruptcy will allow you to get divorced and move on with your life.

 Other people move forward with divorce and then find that they are unable to keep up with their new financial obligations.
-Child support, daycare, attorney’s fees and other expenses start to get out of control.
+Child support, daycare, attorney’s fees, and other expenses start to get out of control.
 After divorce, you may start relying on credit cards to handle regular expenses.

 An astounding number of bankruptcies can be traced back to a divorce, even one that occurred years earlier.
-If you’ve been unable to get back on your feet financially since your divorce, filing for Chapter 7 or Chapter 13 bankruptcy may be an option.
+If you’ve been unable to get back on your feet financially since your divorce, filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy may be an option.

-Sorting Out Your and Your Spouse’s or Ex’s Debts
+Sorting Out You and Your Ex’s Debts

 The bankruptcy of one ex-spouse can have surprising effects on the other, even if the divorce has been finalized.
 You may still be liable for debts that your spouse acquired during your marriage, even if those debts were assigned to him or her in the divorce decree.
 If your ex files for bankruptcy and has those debts discharged, the creditors may come after you.